 BHS will coordinate an internship and financial assistance program to meet the shortage within our community.
 This project will enhance BHS' efforts to continue to recruit and train talented graduates of mental health programs and provide a pathway of opportunity in four distinct components.
 BHS will partner with CalMHSA to provide funding for the following project components.
+BHS will also fund clinical supervision for interns looking to be part of the mental health profession within San Joaquin County.

-- Hiring bonus for new clinicians - Longevity bonus for existing clinical licensed staff - Educational stipends to advance existing staff to clinician level - Internship opportunities to engage staff through post education work commitments - Central Regional collaboration with Department of Health Care Access and Information (HCAI) (Formally, Office of Statewide Health and Planning Development ((OSHPD)) and the WET central region partnership to improve recruitment and training. - CalMHSA Workforce Loan Repayment Program
+- Hiring bonus for new clinicians - · Longevity bonus for existing clinical licensed staff - Educational stipends to advance existing staff to clinician level - Internship opportunities to engage staff through post education work commitments - Central Regional collaboration with Department of Health Care Access and Information (HCAI) (Formally, Office of Statewide Health and Planning Development ((OSHPD)) and the WET central region partnership to improve recruitment and training. - CalMHSA Workforce Loan Repayment Program